-“He—he said he found you, wedged in a door with that old caretaker of the Kindlelight grounds behind you.
-You’d been trying to protect her, he said.”
+“He—he said he found you,” Mirium stammered out, “wedged in a doorway with that old caretaker of the Kindlelight grounds behind you.
+You’d been trying t-to protect her, he said.”

 “I remember,” said Keelath softly.
+He had borne the rest of her flood without comment.
 “She didn’t survive either, did she?”

 Keelath touched her shoulder, leaning across the table to massage it.
-“I was terrified, yes, but I was also delivered by the thought that you and Tyrdan would still live on.”
-Mirium sobbed a little harder.
+“I was terrified, yes,” he said when she didn’t go on, “but I was also delivered by the thought that you and Tyrric would live on.”
+Mirium choked up and sobbed a little harder.
 “Dearest, life is messy.
 If any of you had been in Thalas’Alah when the Black Horde came, you would have died.
 You would have shared my fate.
 That you haven’t, I am eternally grateful to the Light.
-It worked out in the end.
-Without Tyrdan here now, I would have remained a heartless monster.
+It worked out in the end, no?
+Without Tyrric here now, I would have remained a heartless monster of the Scourge.
 Without you here now, I would not be able to call Medyfivol our daughter.”

 “Our daughter?”
 Mirium hiccuped.
 “What about Evelos?
-What happened to him…it’s all my fault.”
+W-what happened to him…that’s all my fault, too.”

 “How do you mean?”

-“I drove him away.
-When he saw what the Blood Knights had done to the naaru, I didn’t comfort him or explain.
-When they took him away, I did nothing to save him…”
+“I drove him away, when you died.
+Then when h-h-he saw what the Blood Knights had done to the naaru, I didn’t comfort him or explain.
+When they took h-him away, I did nothing to s-save him…”

 Mirium couldn’t speak, overcome again with tears.

-Keelath shushed her.
+Keelath shushed her gently.
 “Evelos made his own choices, Miri, for which I am proud of him.
-He survived, which is more than many could have said, placed in similar circumstances.
-He is strong.”
+He survived, which is more than many could have said, placed in similar circumstances.”

 “H-h-he HATES me!”
 Mirium burst out.
 “And why wouldn’t he, after I put him through all of this?
 I broke the family apart.
-First with you and Tyrdan…then Evelos…even Medyfivol… I don’t deserve you.
-I deserve someone like that….that rat, Talthan.
+First with you and Tyrric… then Evelos… even Medyfivol… I don’t deserve you.
+I deserve someone like that… that rat, Talthan.
 I deserve his death!”

-“That is not true,” Keelath said sharply, “or I would not have trekked all the way across Northrend and disrupted my brother’s wedding to find you.
-You are letting the Old God’s whispers get to you!”
+“That is not true,” Keelath said suddenly, sharply, “or I would not have trekked all the way across Northrend and disrupted my brother’s wedding to find you.
+You are letting the Old God’s whispers get to you, Mirium!”

-Mirium looked up at him between her fingers, quieted with confusion.
+Mirium looked up at him between her fingers, silenced by confusion.

 “Yogg-Saron is dead, but his influence remains in Ulduar,” Keelath explained.
 “I know that you were following Evelos, and I know what you saw.
 His imprisonment in Undercity did not do this to him, though it perhaps weakened his resolve enough to make him vulnerable.
 He picked up the taint here, under Icecrown, and you almost did the same.
 Do not let it in, Mirium.”

 Mirium hiccuped, and then blushed as she wiped her face with her hands.
-Keelath offered her her own napkin.
-“You’re right,” Mirium said, as she cleaned her face with it, and hiccuped again.
+Keelath offered her her napkin.
+“You’re right,” Mirium said as she cleaned her face with it and hiccupped again.
 “You’re right.”

-Mirium sniffed and put a hand in his.
+Mirium sniffled her way back to calm and then put a hand in his.
 “I—I know you do.”

 He met her gaze levelly.
 “I am a killer.
 The name for it is San’layn.”

 Keelath watched her, expression grim.
 “If I don’t kill, I go mad.
 If I go mad, I kill.
 I was made to be an instrument of the Lich King’s will.
-I am in control now, but only barely.
+I am in control of my bloodlust now, but only barely.
 I am a weapon with no wielder.”

-“You are a man,” Mirium murmured.
-“A man with a family and home.”
+“You are a man,” Mirium murmured, and it seemed like the tears would never stop coming.
+“A man with a f-family and home.”

 Mirium caught his hand.
 Keelath paused.
 She massaged it, the cold flesh beginning to warm under her hands.

-His expression grew concerned, and he sat back down again.
+His expression grew concerned, and he slowly sank back down again.
 “Do you still love him, Miri?”

 Keelath looked remorseful.
-“I’m sorry about the divorce.
-I’m afraid we got a little carried away and forced it on him, after we learned what he was plotting.”
+“I’m sorry about this, but… you’re divorced from Talthan now.
+I’m afraid we got a little carried away and forced it on him after we learned what he was plotting.”

 Mirium looked down.

-“Summersong is dead, with the war,” Mirium murmured.
+“Summersong is dead, with the Third War,” Mirium murmured hollowly.
 “Most of the old families are.”

 “I thought you said you had no more love left.”
-Mirium sniffed and lifted her head, challenging him this time.
+Mirium sniffed, looking up at him.